a1v0/a1v0.de/draft-articles/being-servicenow-dev-is-a-pain.md

   - when the system fails silently, we don't always have a harpy screeching at us about our error.
 The script will run and fail and you'll have to delve into the system logs to find out why
     - you'll only find a legible JavaScript error if you're lucky
     - if unlucky you'll have nothing or some gibberish Java error
+- shouldn't devs just be better at their job and ensure no errors get raised?
 - conclusion: servicenow is mostly a fit-and-forget product
   - you do the development, the testing and then the deployment
   - by the time it reaches users, it's supposed to be perfect